 3. Split the text into smaller sections with headings

 Is your post made up of enormous blocks of text?
-If so, let me give you a piece of advice.
-Please don’t do that.
+If so, let me give you some advice.
+Please don’t ever do that.
 By presenting your content in this fashion, you’re overwhelming your readers who will, more often than not, just throw in the towel and go someplace else.

 Having your content nicely formatted improves readability, gives your post some structure and helps improve your post SEO.
 I recommend you to split your content into paragraphs composed of about 3 to 6 lines.
-Different sections of your text should be separated by a descriptive headline.
+Also, make sure you separate different sections of your post with a descriptive headline.

 4. Link to relevant past posts

 Internal links are a great way to keep visitors on your site longer.
-However, it’s important to know that these links should only point to web pages with content relevant to your current post and should help further explain it.
+However, it’s important to know that these links should only point to web pages with content relevant to your current post and should help explain it further.

-This technique helps establish site architecture and improve the navigation experience, both of these are important factors for search engines.
+This technique helps improve the site architecture and navigation experience, both of which are important factors for search engines.

-We say that a picture says more than a 1000 words.
+We say that a picture says more than a thousand words.
 And this is especially true for blogs.
-A good blog should have images to help readers explain the text content better and make the post more visually appealing.
+A good blog post should have images to help readers explain the text content better and make it more visually appealing.

 By optimizing images, we mean the following:

-- give your images a readable name, containing keywords,
+- give your images a readable name that contains keywords,

-- compress the images to reduce their size and improve page load speed (read more here),
+- compress the images to reduce their size and improve page load speed, and

 6. Add a featured image